-The device also provides up to 10 programmable inputs for monitoring undervoltage faults, overvoltage faults, or out-of-window faults on up to 10 supplies.
-In addition, 10 programmable outputs can be used as logic enables.
+The device also provides up to eight programmable inputs for monitoring undervoltage faults, overvoltage faults, or out-of-window faults on up to eight supplies.
+In addition, there are eight programmable outputs that can be used as logic enables.
 Six of these programmable outputs can also provide up to a 12 V output for driving the gate of an N-FET that can be placed in the path of a supply.

-The logical core of the device is a sequencing engine.
+The logical core of the device is a sequencing engine (SE).
 This state machine-based construction provides up to 63 different states.
 This design enables very flexible sequencing of the outputs, based on the condition of the inputs.

-The device is controlled via configuration data that can be programmed into an EEPROM.
+The ADM1069 is controlled via configuration data that can be programmed into an EEPROM.
 The entire configuration can be programmed using an intuitive GUI-based software package provided by Analog Devices, Inc.